 TGbe editor: please revise the second + third paragraph as follows:

 (#7082) An EHT STA that supports restricted TWT operation has dot11RestrictedTWTOptionImplemented set to true, otherwise, the EHT STA has dot11RestrictedTWTOptionImplemented set to false.
-An EHT STA with dot11RestrictedTWTOptionImplemented equal to true shall set the Restricted TWT Support subfield in transmitted EHT Capabilities elements to 1; otherwise, the EHT STA shall set the Restricted TWT Support subfield in transmitted EHT Capabilities elements to 0.
+An EHT STA with dot11RestrictedTWTOptionImplemented equal to true shall set the Restricted TWT Support subfield in transmitted EHT Capabilities elements to 1 (#4708, #6334)and shall set the Broadcast TWT Support subfield to 1 in transmitted HE Capabilities element; otherwise, the EHT STA shall set the Restricted TWT Support subfield in transmitted EHT Capabilities elements to 0.

 A non-AP EHT STA establishes membership for one or more restricted TWT schedules with its associated EHT AP by following the rules defined in 26.8.3 (Broadcast TWT operation) with the additional rules defined in 35.9.2 (r-TWT agreement setup).
-An EHT AP that has dot11RestrictedTWTOptionImplemented equal to true may announce one or more restricted TWT service periods as described in 35.9.3 (r-TWT service periods announcement).
-EHT STAs that support restricted TWT operation follow the rules as defined in 26.8.3 (Broadcast TWT operation) and the additional rules and restrictions that are defined in 35.9.4 (Channel access rules for r- TWT service periods) if the EHT AP has announced r-TWT SPs.
+An EHT AP that has dot11RestrictedTWTOptionImplemented equal to true may announce one or more restricted TWT service periods as described in 35.9.3 (r-TWT service periods announcement). (#4154)EHT STAs that support restricted TWT operation follow the rules as defined in 26.8.3 (Broadcast TWT operation) and the additional rules and restrictions that are defined in 35.9.4 (Channel access rules for r- TWT service periods) if the EHT AP has announced r-TWT SPs. the subclauses below.